Federal Inmate Indicted on Contraband Charge

-ERIE, Pa. - An inmate at the McKean Federal Correctional Institution in Bradford, Pennsylvania, has been indicted by a federal grand jury in Erie on a charge of possession of contraband in prison, United States Attorney David J. Hickton announced today.
+JOHNSTOWN, Pa. – An inmate at the Federal Correctional Institution in Loretto, Pa., was indicted by a federal grand jury in Johnstown on a charge of possession of a prohibited object in prison, United States Attorney Scott W. Brady announced today.

-The one-count indictment named Pedro Kline, 25, as the sole defendant.
+The Indictment named Gary McCrae, 50, as the sole defendant.

-The law provides for a maximum total sentence of five years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.
+The law provides for a maximum sentence of 20 years in prison, a fine of $250,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offense and the prior criminal history of the defendant.

 An indictment is an accusation.
 A defendant is presumed innocent unless and until proven guilty.